Gainesville Renewable Energy Center, United States of America

 Local environmental impact

-GREC will use advanced emission control equipment to reduce its environmental impact.
-The plant will help in achieving effective utilisation of the waste biomass generated in the timber region of Gainesville.
+GREC used advanced emission control equipment to reduce its environmental impact.
+The plant helps in achieving effective utilisation of the waste biomass generated in the timber region of Gainesville.

-These materials are currently burned in the open, sent to landfill or left to decay resulting in the release of greenhouse gases.
-Construction of the plant will significantly reduce the particulate matter and dioxins released by such open burning.
+These materials were earlier burned in the open, sent to landfill or left to decay resulting in the release of greenhouse gases.
+The new plant has significantly reduced the particulate matter and dioxins released by such open burning.